The Swimways Initiative

 A changing ocean, a changing habitat for migratory species

 Climate oscillations normally occur in ocean systems, and thus species have developed a capacity to adapt, by shifting their distribution to nearby stable domains.
-Large marine predators such as tunas and sharks are particularly fit to this, roaming large areas to find their preferred habitat conditions or prey.
+Large marine predators such as tunas and sharks are particularly fit to this behavior, roaming large areas to find their preferred habitat conditions or prey.
 Some of these highly migratory species are also important target or by-catch species of industrial and artisanal fisheries.
-However, the current exacerbated rate of climate change compared to previous natural changes, and the increased human pressure on marine resources already threatening many predatory fish populations, have raised concerns about the long-term resilience of these species, the ecosystem adaptability to buffer and recover from changing oceanographic conditions, and the economic sustainability of the fishing industry.
+However, the current exacerbated rate of human-induced climate change compared to previous natural changes, and the increased human pressure on marine resources already threatening many marine animal populations, have raised concerns about the long-term resilience of these species, the ecosystem adaptability to buffer and recover from changing oceanographic conditions, and the economic sustainability of the fishing industry.

 Guided by prey availability and habitat preferences, the occurrence of both commercial and threatened migratory species is heavily influenced by the strength and periodicity of the upwelling systems occurring along the Eastern Pacific Ocean.
-Weakened upwelling systems caused by climate change and subsequent lower overall productivity can result in changes of habitat quality and prey distributions, impacting migratory behavior and health of predatory species.
-This could potentially lead to changed and reduced distribution ranges and disappearance from sites where they are commonly observed and fished today, resulting in economic hardships for the several hundred thousand fisher families that rely on the productivity of this region.
+Weakened upwelling systems caused by climate change and subsequent lower overall productivity can result in changes of habitat quality and prey distribution, impacting migratory behavior and health of predatory species.
+This could potentially lead to changed and reduced distribution ranges and disappearance from sites where they are commonly observed and fished today, resulting in economic hardships for the hundreds of thousands fisher families that rely on the productivity of this region.
 Examples of these scenarios have been reported during short-term cyclic events, such as the El Niño Southern Oscillation, across the Eastern Pacific Ocean.
-As such, the pressing need of building resilience in the GMR upwelling system draws the question on what management actions should be adopted to address climate change impacts on marine migratory species and associated fisheries of the Eastern Pacific Ocean.
+As such, the pressing need of building resilience in the Galapagos Marine Reserve upwelling system draws the question on what management actions should be adopted to address climate change impacts on marine migratory species and associated fisheries of the Eastern Pacific Ocean.

 Our project therefore aims to:

-- Model the response of commercial and threatened migratory species to changes in oceanographic conditions in and around the GMR upwelling system.
+- Model the response of commercial and threatened migratory species to changes in oceanographic conditions in and around the Galapagos Marine Reserve upwelling system.

 - Generate freely accessible, transparent and interactive tools to inform the various management scenarios of climate change and fishing effort distribution on both commercial and threatened migratory species.

-By evaluating different management scenarios to mitigate climate change effect on these species, our proposed project outcomes will better inform managers and authorities of the countries in the ETPO, how to maintain the economic sustainability of people relying on artisanal and industrial fishing operations while improving the conservation of commercially and ecologically important migratory species in the region.
+By evaluating different management scenarios to mitigate climate change effect on these species, our proposed project outcomes will better inform managers and authorities of the countries in the region how to maintain the economic sustainability of people relying on artisanal and industrial fishing operations while improving the conservation of commercially and ecologically important migratory species.

-The scalloped hammerhead shark has just been recently listed as a critically endangered species by the International Union for the Conservation of Nature’s (IUCN).
-Severe population decline has been detected for this species across its global distribution, including within the oceanic marine protected areas of the Eastern Tropical Pacific.
-In order to stop its decline and favor its population recovery, this species requires adequate management in their different life stages.
+The scalloped hammerhead shark, Sphyrna lewini, has been recently listed as a critically endangered species on the International Union for the Conservation of Nature’s Red List.
+Severe population decline has been detected for this species across its global distribution, including the Eastern Pacific Ocean.
+In order to stop its decline and favor its population recovery, this species requires adequate management during its different life stages.

 The ultimate goal of this 3-year project is to implement conservation strategies in key nursery sites for hammerhead sharks in four countries of the Eastern Pacific.
-The project focuses in identifying nursery grounds and provide decision support tools to improve protection of this species.
-Some potential nursery grounds have been already identified within coastal habitats spanning from Mexico to Peru, yet in order to develop a community-based conservation approach there is still a need to establish whether these areas can be defined as nursery grounds.
+The project focuses on identifying nursery grounds and providing decision support tools to improve protection of the species.
+Some potential nursery grounds have been already identified within coastal habitats spanning from Mexico to Peru, however, there is still a need to establish whether these areas can be defined as nursery grounds in order to develop a community-based conservation approach.

 Goals of the first year of the project include the identification of at least three nursery sites in Ecuador, both in Galapagos and in the mainland, define and share a standardized monitoring methodology with other Eastern Pacific countries and start conservation strategies with local fishermen in Ecuador through an outreach and environmental education campaign that highlights direct benefits to communities associated with nursery ground conservation.
-Goals of the second year of the project include the identification of at least one additional shark nursery area in mainland Ecuador, maintain the monitoring of the sites already identified (Puerto Cabuyal-Ecuadorian coastal), (El Eden and Venecia-Galapagos), development of the conservation plan for shark nursery areas, define and share a standardized monitoring methodology with other Eastern Pacific countries, socialize a potential marine protected area in the Cabuyal region and maintain the ocean literacy program and capacity building of fishers communities.
+Goals of the second year of the project include the identification of at least one additional shark nursery area in mainland Ecuador, maintain monitoring in the sites already identified (Puerto Cabuyal, Ecuadorian coastal, and El Edén and Venecia, Galapagos), development of the conservation plan for shark nursery areas, defining and sharing a standardized monitoring methodology with other Eastern Pacific countries, socializing a potential marine protected area in the Cabuyal region and maintaining the ocean literacy program and capacity building of fisher communities.

-During the third year, the MigraMar team and the community of Puerto Cabuyal (mainland Ecuador) consolidated and submitted the proposal for a new marine protected area.
-This proposal was accepted by the Ecuadorian Government, and in November 25th 2021 the Puerto Cabuyal Punta San Clemente Marine Reserve was created https://www.ambiente.gob.ec/ecuador-comprometido-con-la-conservacion-nueva-reserva-marina-en-manabi/ This new protected area has an area of 130,427.00 hectares, covering the north-central region of Manabi Province, central Ecuador, and it will contribute to the conservation of several iconic and endangered species.
-MigraMar work was critical on this aspect, as the registered abundance of neonates and juveniles of hammerhead sharks (Sphyrna lewini) allowed to identify that the area constitutes a fundamental nursery area for this species.Learn more about our Baby Shark project results in our Institutional Publications and Members Publications.
+During the third year, the MigraMar team and the community of Puerto Cabuyal consolidated and submitted the proposal for a new MPA.
+This proposal was accepted by the Ecuadorian Government, and on November 25th, 2021, the Puerto Cabuyal-Punta San Clemente Marine Reserve was created (https://www.ambiente.gob.ec/ecuador-comprometido-con-la-conservacion-nueva-reserva-marina-en-manabi/).
+This new protected area has an area of 130,427 hectares, covering the north-central region of Manabí Province, central Ecuador, and it will contribute to the conservation of several iconic and endangered species.
+MigraMar’s work was critical on this aspect, as the registered abundance of neonates and juveniles of hammerhead sharks helped identify that the new MPA constitutes a fundamental nursery area for this species.Learn more about our Baby Shark project results in our Institutional Publications and Members Publications.

-As top predators, most migratory species contribute to the healthy functioning and maintenance of the diversity of marine ecosystems.
+As top predators, most migratory species contribute to the healthy functioning and maintenance of marine ecosystem diversity.
 However, their intrinsic life parameters (slow growth, late maturation, small litter size) make them highly vulnerable to overfishing.

-In recent years, several studies have pointed towards large scale collapses occurring in marine species populations around the world, as a result both of directed fisheries and the tendency to catch marine megafauna incidentally in other fisheries (such as the tuna longline industry).
-The resulting population decline had led scientist to categorize many as vulnerable, endangered or even critically endangered.
+In recent years, several studies have pointed towards large scale collapses occurring in marine species populations around the world, as a result both of directed fisheries and the tendency to catch marine megafauna incidentally in other fisheries, such as the longline tuna industry.
+The resulting population decline has led scientists to categorize many migratory species as vulnerable, endangered or even critically endangered.

-The Eastern Pacific Ocean’s marine protected areas fully protects marine migratory species within their boundaries.
-However, since the 1990s there has been strong evidence of the continued occurrence of shark, rays and other large marine megafauna as bycatch or illegally targeted by fisheries within and beyond all MPAs.
-At the same time, there has been a dramatic increase in dive tourism in the region, with hammerhead sharks, whale sharks, sea turtles and marine mammals as the main attraction.
-Dive guides have become increasingly concerned that these species numbers are declining, and that a sustainable business activity such as marine dive tourism may be seriously affected by the unsustainable practices of illegal fisheries activities and industrial fishing outside the MPAs.
+The Eastern Pacific Ocean’s marine protected areas protect marine migratory species within their boundaries.
+However, since the 1990s there has been strong evidence of the continued occurrence of shark, ray and other large marine megafauna as bycatch or illegally targeted by fisheries within and beyond MPAs.
+At the same time, there has been a dramatic increase in dive tourism in the region, with sharks, sea turtles and marine mammals as the main attraction.
+Dive guides have become increasingly concerned that the populations of these species are declining, and that a sustainable business activity such as marine dive tourism may be seriously affected by illegal fishing within and MPAs and unsustainable fishing practices outside MPAs.

-In order to understand how to better manage marine migratory species, MigraMar researchers started the Regional Tagging Project in 2006, an international coalition of scientist using standardized methods to assess the movement or marine megafauna across the Eastern Tropical Pacific Ocean.
-This is the longest running project within MigraMar, and it is focused on over 20 species, including hammerhead sharks, silky sharks, whale sharks, giant manta rays, leatherback turtles, hawksbill turtles, green turtles, olive ridley turtles, humpback whales, orcas, yellowfin tunas, Southern Ocean sunfish, and more.
+In order to understand how to better manage marine migratory species, MigraMar researchers started the Regional Tagging Project in 2006, an international coalition of scientists using standardized methods to assess the movement or marine megafauna across the Eastern Pacific Ocean.
+The longest running project within MigraMar is focused on over 20 species, including hammerhead sharks, silky sharks, whale sharks, giant manta rays, leatherback turtles, hawksbill turtles, green turtles, olive ridley turtles, humpback whales, orcas, yellowfin tunas, Southern Ocean sunfish, and more.

-This project has been critical to depict previously unknown migratory routes of shark, rays, marine mammals and sea turtles.
-Since the first tagging event, this project showed Galapagos, Cocos, and Malpelo Islands are all connected and sharing the same population of hammerhead, Galapagos and green sea turtles.
+TThis project has been critical to depict previously unknown migratory routes of sharks, rays, marine mammals and sea turtles.
+Since the first tagging event, this project showed Galapagos, Cocos, and Malpelo Islands are all connected and sharing the same population of hammerhead and Galapagos sharks and green sea turtles.
 The scale of the movements of some species are so broad that the regional connectivity spans as from Mexico all the way to Patagonia and Antarctica.

-TThe information on this project has served proof of the existence of the marine corridor in the region, further supporting the regional efforts carried out by the CMAR intergovernmental office (www.cmarpacifico.org).
+TThe information on this project has served as proof of the existence of a marine corridor in the region, further supporting the regional efforts carried out by the CMAR intergovernmental office (www.cmarpacifico.org).
 This became the foundation of our Swimways Initiative.
 Also, several publications have been produced out of data collected by this project, with management recommendations being continuously adopted by governments from Mexico to Chile.